 Tip #2- See As Many Students As Possible

 We started digital learning with Zoom and I loved it.
-I thought is was a great format and so user friendly.
+I thought it was a great format and so user-friendly.
 I loved how I could SEE all my students at once.
-Zoom also stepped up their game with security settings.
+Zoom also stepped up its game with security settings.

-My school district felt differently and asked that we use Google Meet instead.
+My school district felt differently at the start of Distance Learning and asked that we use Google Meet instead.
 Initially, I did not like how I could only see a few students at a time and it was difficult.
 I was frustrated.

-I discovered that Google Meet has add on on the Chrome Store called Google Meet Grid.
+I discovered that Google Meet has an add-on on the Chrome Store called Google Meet Grid.
 This allows your Google Meet to show MORE students and look more like Zoom!
 It is free and really changed how much I liked Google Meet for the better.

 Tip #3- Classroom Management HELP!